 Ioanna Tourkochoriti is a legal scholar working in the field of human rights, jurisprudence, constitutional law, comparative law, political theory.
 For eight years she held various research and faculty appointments at Harvard University.
 She was a Wertheim Fellow with the Labor and Worklife Program at Harvard Law School and a Lecturer on Law and Social Studies at the Committee on Degrees in Social Studies at Harvard University.
-She is currently Associate Professor at the School of Law of the National University of Ireland Galway.
-During Academic Year 2019-2020 she is a Visiting Fellow at LSE's Law Department.
+She currently teaches at the School of Law of the University of Galway.
+During Academic Year 2019-2020 she was a Visiting Fellow at LSE's Law Department.

 She received her PhD (in Law) from the Ecole des Hautes Etudes en Sciences Sociales - Paris, France.
 Her dissertation (743p.) was awarded the Highest Academic Distinction (unanimously, French/English defense).
 In order to finish writing it she spent two years as a Visiting Researcher at Harvard Law School.
 She received a Masters in Political Philosophy from EHESS - Paris, and an L.L.M. in Public Law from Université Panthéon-Assas, Paris II, France.
 She holds an L.L.B. in Law (4 year law degree) from Athens Law School, Greece.
 She has received a number of Fellowships and grants from the Greek State and the European Union.

-She is the author of a book manuscript with the title “Freedom of Speech: An Inquiry Into the Revolutionary Roots of American and French Legal Thought", where she argues that the difference in the balancing of the two rights reflects a difference in the understanding of the role of the state concerning the definition of the content and the limits of liberty.
-The book is based in analysis from the perspective of legal philosophy of the role of the government and the understanding of liberty in France and the US since the French and the American Revolutions.
+Her book “Freedom of Speech: A Philosophical Inquiry Into the Revolutionary Roots of American and French Legal Thought" (Cambridge University Press, 2022), was characterised by reviewers as "leading", "innovative" and "based on extraordinary research".
+It argues that the difference in the balancing of the two rights reflects a difference in the understanding of the role of the state concerning the definition of the content and the limits of liberty.
+The book is based in analysis of the understanding of liberty in France and the US since the French and the American Revolutions.
 It engages with major political theorists and discusses how they were read and understood by political actors on the two sides of the Atlantic.
-Reviewers characterized the book as leading, innovative and based on extraordinary research.

 She has also published on the comparative law methodologies she follows in some of her writings.
-She is currently working on projects relating to freedom of speech, to the concept of human dignity and to comparing U.S. and E.U.
-Employment Discrimination Law.
+She is currently working on projects relating to comparative constitutionalism, human dignity and U.S. and E.U.
+Anti-Discrimination Law.
 She is also co-editing collections on these issues with scholars from all over the world.

 She has lectured at numerous Universities all around the world.
 At Harvard University she taught courses on human rights and constitutional liberties from a comparative and international perspective, jurisprudence, social and political theory.
 She received Teaching Excellence awards almost every semester she taught at Harvard by the Derek Bok Center for Teaching and Learning and the Dean of Harvard College.
 She supervised a number of thesis and served as a member of the Board of Academic Advisors at the Committee on Degrees in Social Studies.
 She has also taught at the University of South Carolina (Comparative Law) and at the Law Department of Carleton University, Canada (Equality-Discrimination).